stv707/container_labs/exercises/day1/1-running_containers/README.md

     bc7277e579f0: Pull complete
     2508cbcde94b: Pull complete
     Digest: sha256:71cd81252a3563a03ad8daee81047b62ab5d892ebbfbf71cf53415f29c130950
-    Status: Downloaded newer image for ubuntu:16.04
+    Status: Downloaded newer image for ubuntu
     ```
 3. We can also pull different versions on the same image.

-    Run `docker pull ubuntu:16.10` to pull an image of Ubuntu 16.10.
+    Run `docker pull ubuntu` to pull an image of Ubuntu

     ```
     16.10: Pulling from library/ubuntu